nottnottloop/advent-of-code/README.md

 ## Progress
 ✅ - Completed

-🤔 - Implemented own solution, but got an idea of the trick of how to solve the problem
+🤔 - I needed to get AoC specific help to solve this problem initially

 📎 - I want to revisit this problem in the future to see if I can improve my solution